 Piano, strings, music, orchestra, choir, art, Spanish and French, physical education, sports, student council, student ministry and numerous co-curriculars are offered within a strong faith-based academic curriculum.
 Standardized test scores are excellent and graduates have been accepted to and are attending exceptional high schools and colleges.

-The newest addition is The Valentine Family Center at Seton Catholic School.
-Dedicated and opened in the Spring of 2014, The Family Center is a premier facility housing a full-size competition Gymnasium, Performing Arts Stage, Meeting and Office Space, and an Outdoor Classroom Pavilion.
+The Valentine Family Center at Seton Catholic School was dedicated and opened in the Spring of 2014, The Family Center is a premier facility housing a full-size competition Gymnasium, Performing Arts Stage, Meeting and Office Space, and an Outdoor Classroom Pavilion.